Campaign Partner: Conservation India (since Aug 2022)

 A paper published in 2013 suggests that the lakebed vegetation is in transition.
 “From being a true aquatic community, the vegetation in the lakebed is undergoing a process of ‘ecological succession’ and is currently a grassland-savannah-woodland complex,” says the paper.

-Moreover, Hesaraghatta tank is one of the two major water reservoirs of the Arkavathy river.
-And with Yettinahole river diversion project, lakes like Hesaraghatta would be augmented to provide water to rural Bengaluru.
+Moreover, the Hesaraghatta tank is one of the two major water reservoirs of the Arkavathy river.
+And with the Yettinahole river diversion project, lakes like Hesaraghatta would be augmented to provide water to rural Bengaluru.

 Scientists believe that Hesaraghatta grasslands and surrounding areas are under pressure from various human activities that are bound to increase if any conservation intervention is delayed.
-They believe a film city here will sound the death knell to the grasslands, and Bengaluru city will lose one of its pristine, ecologically important habitats forever.

 Sign the petition now to save the last remaining grassland of Bengaluru.